vasker-pandey/DrDos-Attack-Detection-in-Network-Security/README.md

+#Important Note
+Please configure the path for the dataset as required.
+If you just want to run the saved models, please refer to section 19.2

 # DrDos-Attack-Detection-in-Network-Security
 Benchmark of 11 ML/DL models on 33,925 DrDoS_DNS flows.
 Exposes proxy-feature bias under unidirectional monitoring and highlights Random Forest as the top real-time detector (1.0 F1, ~10 µs latency).
 Features 22 reproducible pipelines and SMOTE imbalance handling.